hj2208/clonehero-launcher/README.md

-# HJ2208 Clone Hero Launcher
+# Whatsername's Clone Hero Launcher
 Custom launcher for Clone Hero.
 Easily edit and add songs, profiles, mods, custom content, and more with this launcher built for all of  your Clone Hero needs.

 # Get Clone Hero HERE